rwpalmer/DFPlay/README.md

 In this case, the selected tracks are hard-coded, so you will need to modify the track selections to conform with your media.
 ## *Project Status*
-Initial release is in final testing ...
-Planned release in September 2018 Please report any issues and provide comments if you  decide to give it a try.
+The initial release of DFPlay is in final testing ...
+Planned release in September 2018 RC1 is posted.
+Please feel free to explore, comment, experiment, test ... whatever.
+Please post any issues to GitHub.
+The author will also field any questions you may have.

 > Written with [StackEdit](https://stackedit.io/).